Camp Update, July 17!

 Aug 5 - 8: Herbs, Flowers, Potions & Magic: Discover the enchanting power of plants as we craft potions, teas, and magical creations!

-Aug 12 - 15: Farm Kids in Our Community: How can we show kindness and gratitude?
+Aug 12 - 15: Farm Kids Help in Our Community: How can we show kindness and gratitude?
 We will help others in a variety of ways!
+In addition to our themed activities, we will also do all of our usual farm camp activities including making (& eating) food, free play, gardening, craft projects, and our Friday tradition, the waterslide!

-• Some of our activities this week will include running a donation drive for the local pantry, making soup to donate to a local soup kitchen, and creating flower arrangements to give away.
+• Some of our themed activities this week will include running a donation drive for the local pantry, making soup to donate, and creating flower arrangements to give away.

 • Special trip: Trolley Museum (volunteering + trolley rides), Special guests TBA